 Click the “Events” tab to include events from your voyage log in the letter of protest

-Click the “Cargo” tab to include one or more of your current cargo in the letter of protest.
+Click the “Cargo” tab to include one or more of your current cargoes in the letter of protest.

 Click [Save]

-Click *Report+ (Select “Letter of protest” report.
+Click *Report+ (Select “Letter of protest” report).

 How to create a new template for letter of protest

+Note: Only users with the “Can Create Letter of Protest Template” user right can perform this operation.

-If done in the office.
+If done at the office.
 Select the vessel you want in the vessel selector, in the top menu.
 (If on board start with step 2)

-Click [Unit]\[Ship]  [Voyage template]
+Click [Voyage]  [Voyage templates] in the main menu.

 Click the “Letter of Protest template” tab.

-Click the “New” button in the top menu to create a new title, upper, or lower texts.
+Click the “New” button in the top menu to create a new title, upper, or lower text template.

-Click the [New] button to the right of the top text preview pane to create a new top text.